timea-solid/SolidHelloWorlds/README.md

 * There are problems with usage of GROUP_CONCAT which give XMLSchema#string in SPARQL queries.
 However the SPARQL queries and the thesaurus structure was changed to overcome this need.
 * If you have improvement ideas or find bugs please open a Git Issue.
 * Feel free to commit PRs.

+## Known TODOs:

+* create a properties file for where the KG and other resources are located
+* improve snapshot file type
+* improve login box styling
+* add callback on spanshot functions
+* improve js libs imports
+* clean code further
+* add a user manual
+* add further thesaurus admin management
+* connect login with ACP

 # How to deploy the code